harvard-lil/h2o/README.md

 `main` builds anything, so the bytes production serves are the bytes the suite ran against.

-Publication and promotion use the shared `lil-actions` helpers, pinned to a reviewed commit.
+Publication and promotion use the shared `lil-actions` helpers at `@main`, following the policy for LIL-owned actions.
 A retry reuses a complete web publication, including its static and migration referrers.
 An absent image is built and tested before publication;
 a partially published web image stops the run rather than overwriting its SHA tag.
 Repair missing referrers from the existing image digest before retrying.